MattisLind/alfaskop_emu/Utils/README.md

 ## HerculesIntegration
 Some simple code that later on eveloved into 3274emu.
 Used to test out the BSC over TCP implementation.

+## SDLCBridge
+An implementation of an SDLC capable USB interface.